71 Ways to Save Money This Summer

 11. Get a better credit card interest rate

 If you are carrying credit card debt, see if a balance transfer can help you pay it off more quickly.
-You can compare balance transfer credit cards here.

 12. Save on garden supplies